 In the last 30 years, Ford has produced several experimental engine developments which were ultimately abandoned.
 Most have never been seen, much less detailed technically.
 T-Drive is one of them; another was the stratified charge V-8 engine of the 70s.
 We've finally found some information on T-Drive, a truly unique and innovative system.
 We'm still looking for information on the stratified-charge V-8, and while some information was published 30 years ago about it I haven't yet been able to find any information about it in my personal library.
 I remember seeing a picture of a room full of them, after being broken up with sledge hammers when the program was abruptly terminated.

-The T-Drive engine was literally t-shaped - the transmission was located in the middle of the engine instead of the end.
+The T-Drive engine was literally t-shaped - the transmission was located in the middle of the transverse engine instead of the end.
 This allows easy and compact placement in small spaces.
-Due to the tight spacing of the cylinder bores, engines were possible from 4 to 8 cylinders.
+Due to the tight spacing of the cylinder bores, engines were possible in a "width" of from 4 to 8 cylinders.
 And T-Drive was designed from the start as a DOHC engine, state-of-the-art at that time.
-Because the technology was entirely consistent across the board, any new technology could be applied to the entire range of engines quickly.
+And because the engine design was entirely consistent (simply number of cylinders in line) across the board, any new future technology could be applied to the entire range of engines quickly.

 Engine output was never discussed.
 However, there are no reasons why it wouldn't be exactly the same as a conventional engine.
 Displacement was apparently 2, 3.2, and 4 liters (4, 6, and 8 cylinders).